Posts Tagged ‘Yom Kippur’

 Posted on: August 23rd, 2015 by Alden

 16x9_Isaiah-58On Yom Kippur morning we read Isaiah’s exhortation on the worthlessness of ritual without righteousness.
 The prophet admonishes the people for fasting but ignoring G-d’s mandates: “Is this not the fast that I have chosen?
 To loose the fetters of wickedness… to deal thy bread to the hungry… to bring the poor that are cast out into thy house?”
 [Isaiah 58:6-7] This prayer for social justice asks the same question – “Is this the…” – for many more of our ritual practices.
-This prayer is appropriate for the spiritual journey of Elul, as well as for use on Yom Kippur
+This piece appears in Enter These Gates: Meditations for the Days of Awe from CCAR Press.
+The book presents more than 100 new pieces of liturgy and supplemental readings for the High Holy Days.

 Is this the Fast?
 A Social Justice Prayer